AmiraGamal1/parallel-material/docs/index.md

 ## Installing g++ compiler

-**In this tutorial I expalined two way to install g++ compiler:**
+**In this tutorial, I explain two ways to install g++ compiler:**

-*   **MinGW** (Minimalist GUN for Windows, originally called mingw32) is a native Windows port of the GNU Compiler Collection (GCC), that provide header files and free distributable import libraries for creating native Windows applications.<br>
+*   **MinGW** (Minimalist GUN for Windows, originally called mingw32) is a native Windows port of the GNU Compiler Collection (GCC) that provides header files and free distributable import libraries for creating native Windows applications.<br>
-**Note that: all the programs produced under MinGW are 32-bit executables, but it can be used in 32 and 64-bit versions of Windows**
+<span style="color:red">Note that all the programs produced under MinGW are 32-bit executables, but they can be used in 32-bit and 64-bit versions of Windows.</span>

-*   **MinGW-w64** is an advancement of the original MinGW project, It has forked it in 2007 in order to provide support for 64 bits and new APIs.<br>
+*   **MinGW-w64** is an advancement of the original MinGW project.
+It was forked in 2007 in order to provide support for 64 bits and new APIs.<br>
-**Note that: MinGW-w64 support binaries native to Windows 64-bit and 32-bit operating systems.**
+<span style="color:red">Note that MinGW-w64 supports binaries native to Windows 64-bit and 32-bit operating systems.</span>

 ### Installing g++ compiler use MinGW Installation Manager